the activities linked on this page still use Flash.

 Top of Page

-Edheads Simple Machines -This is one of the best activities that I've ever seen on simple machines.
+Simple Machines Around the House -This is one of the best activities that I've ever seen on simple machines.
 Be sure to check out all four rooms in the house to learn about simple machines.
 Also, be sure to check out the tool shed to learn about compound machines.

 Simple Machines in a Lawnmower -It always amazes me just how many simple machines are around us at all times.
-See if you can find all the simple machines in a lawnmower.
+See if you can find all SIX simple machines in this lawnmower!

 Top of Page